swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 Even non-mutating access is problematic, because the person's `name` could be modified from within the actor at the same time as the original call is trying to access it.
-To prevent this potential for concurrent mutation of actor-isolated state, all cross-actor references can only involve types that conform to `ConcurrentValue`.
-For a cross-actor asynchronous call, the argument and result types must conform to `ConcurrentValue`.
-For a cross-actor reference to an immutable property, the property type must conform to `ConcurrentValue`.
-By insisting that all cross-actor references only use `ConcurrentValue` types, we can ensure that no references to shared mutable state flow into or out of the actor's isolation domain.
+To prevent this potential for concurrent mutation of actor-isolated state, all cross-actor references can only involve types that conform to `Sendable`.
+For a cross-actor asynchronous call, the argument and result types must conform to `Sendable`.
+For a cross-actor reference to an immutable property, the property type must conform to `Sendable`.
+By insisting that all cross-actor references only use `Sendable` types, we can ensure that no references to shared mutable state flow into or out of the actor's isolation domain.
 The compiler will produce a diagnostic for such issues.
 For example, the call to `account.primaryOwner()` about would produce an error like the following:

 ```
 error: cannot call function returning non-concurrent-value type 'Person?' across actors